- 8 hours of online material

 The nature and myths of gunshot wounds and realities of their medical management

-How to rapidly evaluate injuries and how they affect your tactical treatment plan
+How to rapidly evaluate casualties in a high-risk environment and how they affect your tactical treatment plan

 The concept of “care under fire” and how it differs from a non-tactical medical situation

 Assessment and management of penetrating, blunt, and blast injuries

 The safe and efficient use of improvised and commercially available tourniquets

 Basic airway and breathing assessment, as well as management within a high-risk environment

 Clarifying the “sucking chest wound” and it’s actual significance

 Techniques for moving casualties to a safer location